psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 Press <enter> to keep the current choice[*], or type selection number: 2
 ```
-Test the version of python:
+Test the version of `python`:
 ```bash
 assistant@linuxbabe:~$ python3 -V
 Python 3.8.0
 ```

 ### Install the dependencies
-Install all the required dependencies for running Home Assistant in an python virtual environment:
+Install all the required dependencies for running Home Assistant in an `python` ***virtual environment***:
 ```bash
 assistant@linuxbabe:~$ sudo apt-get install python3.8-dev python3.8-venv python3-pip libffi-dev libssl-dev libudev-dev build-essential
 ```
 Add an account for Home Assistant called `homeassistant`.
 Since this account is only for running Home Assistant the extra arguments of `-rm` is added to create a system account and create a home directory.
 The arguments `-G dialout` adds the user to the `dialout` group.
 The `dialout` group is required for using Z-Wave and Zigbee controllers.

 ```bash
 assistant@linuxbabe:~$ sudo useradd -rm homeassistant -G dialout
 ```
-Next we will create a directory for the installation of Home Assistant and change the owner to the homeassistant account.
+Next we will create a directory for the installation of Home Assistant and change the owner to the `homeassistant` account.

 ```bash
 assistant@linuxbabe:~$ cd /srv